 "I'd say about \$100,000 in total," he said in his mid-western American drawl.
 "And most of the stuff is collecting dust in a drawer somewhere."
-Those newer to trading squirmed in their seats, while the more experienced smiled in acknowledgement.
+Those newer to trading squirmed in their seats, while the more experienced smiled in acknowledgment.

 "But Roy Kelly's indicators are among the few I still use," he finished.
-(Another favourite indicator he mentioned, the T-3 Fibs ProTrader, was reviewed in the last issue of TRADERS'.)

-It was an endorsement that money couldn't buy everything, yet it made us all feel a lot better about having made the commitment in time and expense to be there.
+It was an endorsement that money couldn't buy, yet it made us all feel a lot better about having made the commitment in time and expense to be there.
 It was too bad that Roy wasn't there to hear it.

 This incident raises an interesting question.
 What does the average trader spend to reach the point of success?
 For many it may be a few thousand dollars, but they are the lucky ones.
-The other end of the spectrum is littered with the losing brokerage statements of those who never make it.
+The other end of the spectrum is lettered with the losing brokerage statement of those who never make it.

 One trader I know spent seven figures and took more than 20 years.
-He made millions and lost it "three or four times" before breaking the boom and bust cycle.
+He made millions and lost it "three or four time" before breaking the boom and bust cycle.
 He is not alone.
 Among the ranks of dedicated professionals, mistakes have catastrophic significance.
 But it doesn't really matter if your account size is \$10,000 or hundreds of millions.
 Success in this business requires a dedication that often borders on fanaticism.
 Winners simply refuse to see failure as an option.

 All traders must run the learning gauntlet before they "get it".
 How much it costs and how long it takes depends on a combination of skill and luck.
 There is no right answer for everyone.
-But it is certainly cheaper to take too many seminars, get carried away in buying books and learn more computer programs than seem necessary than to go broke even once.
+But it is certainly cheaper to take too many seminars, get carried away in buying books and learn more computer programs that seem necessary than to go broke even once.
 And this was the primary reason why there were so many traders at Kelly's seminar.